ordbase/ordinals.sandbox/insideordinals/README.md

-The Bitcoin "Narrative" or "Are You Orange Pilled Yet?" or the (big) lies the fraudsters tell you...   (before Ordinal Theory, February 2023)
+## The Bitcoin "Narrative" or "Are You Orange Pilled Yet?" (before Ordinal Theory, February 2023)

+The (big) lies the fraudsters tell / told you...

 - Bitcoin is the new gold
 - Bitcoin is the new gold standard (and the best store of value and world reserve)